Rob Lilwall: Current Projects

 Lilwall is currently writing a book about his solo expedition across the Taklamakan Desert, due for publication by Hodder & Stoughton in 2023.
 A film about the expedition is in production with Fforest Films, due for release at film festivals in 2024.

 Lilwall's primary work is now as a global corporate, keynote, motivational, and inspirational speaker.
-He has spoken at numerous high-level corporate conferences, including for Beam Suntory, Nike, Adidas, HSBC, UBS, Goldman Sachs, Prudential, Manulife, the Million Dollar Round Table, Thomson Reuters, Hyatt, Marriott, Symantec and Microsoft.
+He has spoken at numerous high-level corporate conferences, including for Suntory Global Spirits, Nike, Adidas, HSBC, UBS, Goldman Sachs, Prudential, Manulife, the Million Dollar Round Table, Thomson Reuters, Hyatt, Marriott, Symantec and Microsoft.
 He has spoken at three TEDx events, and is an in-demand speaker globally.
 Lilwall has given speeches in 20 countries, and in 2017 received the highest credential amongst Speaking Professionals, the Certified Professional Speaker status (CSP) from the National Speakers Association, USA.
 Since the Covid-19 pandemic Lilwall has also frequently given virtual keynote speeches and workshops to clients all over the world.